A Chorus Line: Synopsis

 The dancers go downstairs to learn a song for the audition's next section, but experienced dancer Cassie Ferguson, who has had notable successes as a soloist, stays onstage to talk to Zach.
-They have a history together: Zach had previously cast her in a featured part, and they had lived together for several years.
+They have a history together: Zach had previously cast her in featured parts, and they had lived together for several years.
 Zach tells Cassie that she is too good for the chorus and shouldn't be at this audition.
 However, she explains her current inability to find solo work and is willing to "come home" to the chorus where she can at least express her passion for dance ("The Music and the Mirror").
 Zach relents and sends her downstairs to learn the dance combination.

-Zach calls Paul San Marco, who has been reluctant to share his past, onstage for a private talk, and he emotionally relives his childhood and teenage years, his early career in a drag act, facing his manhood and his homosexuality, and his parents ultimately discovering his lifestyle and disowning him for it, before breaking down, with Zach comforting him.
+Zach calls Paul San Marco, who has been reluctant to share his past, onstage for a private talk, and he emotionally details his childhood and teenage years, his early career in a drag act, facing his manhood and his homosexuality, and his parents ultimately discovering his lifestyle and disowning him for it, before breaking down, with Zach comforting him.
 Cassie and Zach's complex relationship resurfaces during a run-through of the number created to showcase an unnamed star ("One").
 Zach confronts Cassie, feeling that she is "dancing down," and they rehash the issues in their relationship and her career.
 Zach points to the machine-like movement of the other dancers, who have all blended together and will probably never be recognized individually, and mockingly asks if she wants this.
 Cassie defiantly defends the dancers: "I’d be proud to be one of them.
 They’re wonderful....They’re all special.
 I’d be happy to be dancing in that line.
 Yes, I would...and I'll take chorus...if you'll take me."

 During a tap sequence, Paul falls and injures his knee that recently underwent surgery.
 After Paul is carried off to the hospital, all at the audition stand in disbelief, realizing that their careers can also end in an instant.
 Zach asks the remaining dancers what they will do when they can no longer dance.
-Diana leads the company in "What I Did for Love".The final eight dancers are selected: Mike, Cassie, Bobby, Judy, Richie, Val, Mark, and Diana.
+Led by Diana, the auditionees assert that whatever happens next in their lives and/or careers, they will be free of regret for pursuing their dreams ("What I Did for Love").
+The final eight dancers are selected: Mike, Cassie, Bobby, Judy, Richie, Val, Mark, and Diana.

-"One" (reprise/finale) begins with an individual bow for each of the 19 characters, their hodgepodge rehearsal clothes replaced by identical spangled gold costumes.
+"One" (Reprise/Finale) begins with an individual bow for each of the 19 characters, their hodgepodge rehearsal clothes replaced by identical spangled gold costumes.
 As each dancer joins the group, it is suddenly difficult to distinguish one from the other: ironically, each character who was an individual to the audience seems now to be an anonymous member of a never-ending ensemble.